Frequently Asked Questions

 No referral needed.
 You can reach out to us directly to start therapy.

 When you fill out our intake form, you tell us your therapist identity preferences, what you want to work on, your scheduling needs, and whether you want in-person or telehealth.
 Our intake team uses this to match you with a clinician whose specialties and availability fit your needs.
+For an idea of who you might be matched with, check out our team of therapists here.

 Yes, that is our aim.
 However, there are times when you may see a different therapist.
 Here are some examples of when this may happen.
 There may be other reasons not listed here.